Installing and Configuring PHP

 Install PHP

 As usual, we will use apt install to install PHP and relevant modules.
-Then we will restart Apache2 using the systemctl command.
+Then we will restart Apache using the systemctl command.
 Use apt show [package_name] to read more about each package we will install.
 The first command below installs the php and the libapache2-mod-php packages.
-The latter package is used to create a connection between PHP and Apache2.
+The latter package is used to create a connection between PHP and the Apache web server.

 sudo apt install php libapache2-mod-php